Tyler Mitchell (photographer): Early life

 Mitchell grew up in Marietta, Georgia.
 In ninth grade, he purchased a Canon camera and taught himself how to make skateboarding videos.
 He was inspired by Spike Jonze to learn how to make videos and taught himself how to edit through YouTube tutorials.
 Mitchell attended The Westminster Schools of Atlanta.

-In 2015, Mitchell created and published his first book at the age of 20 after visiting Havana, Cuba, on a six-week photography program.
-While he was there he documented skateboarding life and the architecture in Havana and turned it into a 108-page book called El Paquete.
+In 2015, Mitchell created and published his first book after visiting Havana, Cuba, on a six-week photography program.
+While there, he documented skateboarding life and the architecture in Havana and turned it into a 108-page book called El Paquete.

-Mitchell went on to attend New York University Tisch School of the Arts, where he studied cinematography in film and television.
+Mitchell attended New York University Tisch School of the Arts, where he studied cinematography in film and television.
 While at Tisch, he studied with Deborah Willis and graduated in 2017.

 Career

-Before photographing Beyoncé for the cover of American Vogue's September 2018 issue at the age of 23, he got a lot of experience making and editing short films at home and also shot music videos for rapper Kevin Abstract during his freshman year of college.
-Additionally, before the Vogue cover, Mitchell worked with Teen Vogue to document and photograph teen gun control activists for the magazine's digital issue.
-A couple months later, Mitchell became the first African American to photograph for the cover of American Vogue, and also one of the youngest photographers ever to do so.
+Before photographing Beyoncé for the cover of American Vogue's September 2018 issue, he got experience making and editing short films at home and also shot music videos for rapper Kevin Abstract during his freshman year of college.
+Additionally, Mitchell worked with Teen Vogue to document and photograph teen gun control activists for the magazine's digital issue.
+A couple months later, Mitchell became the first African American to photograph for the cover of American Vogue, and also one of the youngest photographers to do so.
 In 2019, the Smithsonian National Portrait Gallery acquired one of the portraits of Beyoncé by Mitchell for their permanent collection.

-Mitchell has also shot for companies like Marc Jacobs, JW Anderson, Converse, Nike, and Givenchy.
+Mitchell has also shot for Marc Jacobs, JW Anderson, Converse, Nike, Givenchy and Loewe.
 His work includes fashion photography, artistic photography, and film projects, which include autobiographical topics and themes of identity.

 In 2019, Mitchell had his first solo exhibition at the Foam Fotografiemuseum Amsterdam from April 19 to June 5 called I Can Make You Feel Good, which included video works, photographs, and installations.
 The exhibition traveled to the International Center of Photography in New York and was shown there until May 2020.

+In 2021, Mitchell worked with curator Michael Rooks of the High Museum of Art on an exhibition themed around the culture of the Southern United States and Global South.
+Called Idyllic Space, it was produced with the help of curator Maria L. Kelly.
+Idyllic Space features photographs of black men, women, and children in various natural and domestic settings.
+According to Mitchell, these photographs are meant to evoke a utopian vision of black life, while inviting viewers to imagine their own "unreachable perfect".

+Two of Mitchell's artworks, Untitled (Kiki and Stephan Dancing) and Untitled (Group Hula Hoop), appeared in "Worms," a season-four episode of The Bear, as framed pieces in Sydney Adamu's apartment.
+Mitchell did the photographs for Ayo Edebiri's November 2025 Vogue magazine cover story.